 - Avoid PR: We generally don’t accept articles written to publicize the work of an organization, including fundraising calls-to-action or announcements of upcoming events.
 Please consider contacting our advertising department or placing a classified ad instead.
 We also run a biannual Quaker Works department open to eligible Quaker organizations.

 - Avoid outlines: Submitted articles should not retain elements of their structural outlines.
 Finished pieces should use bullet points very sparingly.
 Specifically Quaker outline structures to be avoided are lists of queries or paragraphs built around the “SPICES” list.

 - Previous publication: In general, submissions should not have been published elsewhere.
 We don’t want readers opening our magazine and realizing halfway through that they’ve already read something in it.
-We realize ideas sometimes get a first threshing in blog posts, and we’re a little less strict about this than we used to be, but still prefer something written with print publication in mind.
+We realize ideas sometimes get a first threshing in blog posts or in low-circulation newsletters, but still prefer something written with print publication in mind.